Man and his pet walking on a tight rope under fire. the stock market is in the back round.

 Ultimately, this poor risk management and lack of stability cause millions of portfolios to be wiped out, resulting in larger corporations taking advantage of such foolish investments.
 Unfortunately, viral and super lucky trades of gamblers striking the lottery with out-of-the-money (OTM) options have given a lot of traders false hope.
 The subreddit WallStreetBets is partially to blame, giving the impression that traders can return 1000-10,000% "YOLO trading options".

-For those interested in understanding the breakdown of how options are priced including Out-Of-The-Money options please check out What You Should Know About Options Pricing.
-For more information about options in general please check out Why Options Are Dangerous.
+For those interested in understanding how options are priced, including Out-Of-The-Money options, please check out What You Should Know About Options Pricing.
+For more information about options in general, please check out Why Options Are Dangerous.

-For those who still want to trade options, I break down several option trading strategies that are profitable and will help tremendously when dealing with out-of-the-money options.
+For those who still want to trade options, I break down several profitable option trading strategies that will help tremendously when dealing with out-of-the-money options.